Hillman Avenger

-The Hillman Avenger is a small family car, originally engineered and manufactured by the Rootes Group in the UK and marketed globally from 1970–1978.
+The Hillman Avenger is a small family car, originally engineered and manufactured by the Rootes Group in the UK and marketed globally from 1970 to 1978.
 It is a five-passenger car with two- or four-door saloon and five-door estate body styles and a front-engine, rear-wheel-drive layout.

 As a completely new design, the Avenger was a conventional, straightforward and economical design – the saloon distinguished by its four-doors, chair-height seating, four-link coil rear suspension and unique, J-shaped or "hockey stick" taillights.

 The project was conceived in 1963; Design Director Roy Axe received his styling brief in 1965; and engineering began in 1966.
-The Avenger became one of the first automobiles to use computer-aided design (CAD) in the engineering of its unibody, and it was one of the first cars to address growing safety requirements, featuring a rigid passenger compartment with a front crumple zone, strengthened windshield glass, and heavily padded instrument panel.
+The Avenger became one of the first automobiles to use computer-aided design (CAD) in the engineering of its unibody, and it was one of the first cars to address growing safety requirements, featuring a rigid passenger compartment with a front crumple zone, strengthened windscreen glass, and heavily padded instrument panel.

-After its press introduction in Malta in early 1970, manufacture took place at the Rootes plant in Ryton-on-Dunsmore, England, near Coventry which had been renovated at a cost of £8M (£154M 2025) — with bodies and body panels shipped by train from Linwood, Scotland and powertrains shipped from Stoke.
-Manufacture moved completely to Linwood in 1976.
+After its press introduction in Malta in early 1970, manufacturing took place at the Rootes plant in Ryton-on-Dunsmore, England, near Coventry which had been renovated at a cost of £8M (£154M 2025) — with bodies and body panels shipped by train from Linwood, Scotland, and powertrains shipped from Stoke.
+Manufacturing moved completely to Linwood in 1976.

-Rootes marketed the Avenger for model years 1970–1975 soley under its Hillman brand, as the Hillman Avenger.
-After Rootes became a division of Chrysler Europe, the car was marketed for model years 1976–1978 as the Chrysler Avenger.
-After the sale of Chrysler Europe to PSA Peugeot Citroën it was marketed for model years 1979–1981 as the Talbot Avenger.
+Rootes marketed the Avenger from 1970 to 1975 solely under its Hillman brand, as the Hillman Avenger.
+After Rootes became a division of Chrysler Europe, the car was marketed from 1976 to 1978 as the Chrysler Avenger.
+After the sale of Chrysler Europe to PSA Peugeot Citroën it was marketed from 1979 to 1981 as the Talbot Avenger.